nescafestar/Qubitrics-Ocr-form-data/README.md

 <h1>Computer Vision(OCR/ICR):</h1>

 ### Go to https://content.sbigeneral.in/uploads/e1904ff17d084f6582d5cc43bb6e059e.pdf
+#### Python Tesseract library has been used for performing this task,<br>As it is one of the most widely addopted library for OCR based text classification.
 <ul>
 <li>Perform OCR on handwritten text using the above form</li>
 <li>Print the given form.</li>